Programs/ Primary/ Primary 6 / PSLE Science

 & how we fix them.

 Most lost marks are habit, not knowledge.
-We track them, name them, and drill them out.
+We track them, name them, and correct them until they stop appearing.

 !